build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 |-----|

 ## Prerequisites
-Before proceeding, ensuring we have following prerequisites setup and ready to use:
+Before proceeding, ensure we have following prerequisites set up and ready to use:

 * **An AWS account and CLI installed**: If you don't already have an account, follow the [Setting Up Your AWS Environment](https://aws.amazon.com/getting-started/guides/setup-environment/?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) guide for a quick overview and CLI installation steps.
 * **CDK installed**: Visit our [Get Started with AWS CDK](https://aws.amazon.com/getting-started/guides/setup-cdk/?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) guide to learn more.
-* A **GitHub account** : Visit [GitHub.com](https://github.com/) and follow the prompts to create your account.
+* A **GitHub account**: Visit [GitHub.com](https://github.com/) and follow the prompts to create your account.

 ## Build a Web Application

 We will create a non-containerized application that we will deploy to the cloud.
 For this example, we are going to use Node.js to build a web application.

 The web application will be a simple web app server that will serve static HTML files and also have a REST API endpoint.
 The focus of this tutorial is not to teach you how to build web applications, so feel free to use the example application, or build your own one.
-While this tutorial focuses on using Node.js, you can also build a similar web app with other Elastic Beanstalk supported programming languages, such as Java, .NET, PHP, Ruby, Python, Go, and Docker.
+While this tutorial focuses on using Node.js, you can also build a similar web app with other Elastic Beanstalk supported programming languages (Go, Java, Node.js, PHP, Python, Ruby), application servers (Tomcat, Passenger, Puma), and Docker containers.

 You can implement this in your local computer or in an [AWS Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).